mbierman/firewalla-tailscale-docker/README.md

 So _why tailscale_?
 There are a many possible answers to this.

 Tailscale is appealing because it works even if your ISP doesn’t give you a public IP.
 Many ISPs now place users behind Carrier-Grade NAT (CGNAT), making traditional VPNs like Firewalla’s difficult or impossible to set up.
 Tailscale handles this automatically, so you can connect to your home network from anywhere, even without a public IP.

 It also integrates seamlessly across all your devices.
 You don’t need to configure separate VPN clients or remember multiple setups—once a device joins your Tailscale network, it can securely connect to any other authorized device.

-Finally, you don’t have to keep switching VPN software to connect different devices.
+So you don’t have to keep switching VPN software to connect different devices.
 Everything uses the same credentials and rules, making device-to-device access consistent and hassle-free.

 Bottom line: Tailscale provides a unified, always-on private network that just works—no public IP, no complex VPN setup, and no juggling multiple clients.

- Tailscale has a [free tier](https://tailscale.com/pricing) with some limits.
-Problem solved!
+Tailscale has a [free tier](https://tailscale.com/pricing) with some limits but even the paid plans are a pretty good deal.

 ## ✨ Features of this script

 *   **Interactive Installation:** A guided setup process that makes configuration easy.
-*   **Automatic Subnet Detection:** The script automatically detects your local subnets (LAN and VLANs) and asks which ones you want to make accessible through Tailscale.
+*   **Automatic Subnet Detection:** The script automatically lets you choose which Firewalla networks  to make accessible through Tailscale.
-*   **Simple Exit Node Setup:** A simple yes/no prompt to configure your Firewalla as an exit node.
+*   **Simple Exit Node Setup:**Allows you to configure your Firewalla as an exit node.
 *   **Clean Uninstallation:** A dedicated script to remove all traces of the Tailscale Docker setup.
 *   **Minimal Impact:** Designed to integrate seamlessly with Firewalla's existing Docker environment without interference.